 This District of Columbia government funded rental assistance program serves extremely low income families (O-3O percent of MFI).
-Project based LRSP funding will be prioritized for PSH units receiving funding from DHCD, DBH, and/or DHS in this round.
-If additional LRSP funds are made available, additional considerations will be made.
-The amount available will be based on a per-unit subsidy.
+The majority of these operating subsidies will be prioritized for PSH units receiving funding from DHCD, DBH, and/or DHS, but a portion will be available for non-PSH 3O percent MFI units.
+The amount available will be based on a perunit subsidy.
 The term of funding is 15 years with possible extensions.
 All subsidies are subject to funding availability.
 Maximum rents are set based on project location and number of bedrooms; current subsidy standards for each neighborhood can be found at dchousing.org.
+Projects that receive funding awards will be held to the rental subsidy requested in project application.
+Rental subsidies will not be increased in response to applicant requests prior to the financial closing, regardless of the time elapsed, change in market conditions, or errors on the part of the applicant.
 Unless otherwise provided, LRSP is administered in accordance with federal and District of Columbia Housing Choice Voucher Program (HCVP) rules and regulations (24 CFR Chapters 982 and 983) (14 DCMR Chapters 49,41,53,54,56,59,61, 93 and 95) as administered by DCHA.